 Most men with early prostate cancer don’t have any signs or symptoms.
 That's why it's important to know your risk.

 If you do notice changes in the way you urinate, this is more likely to be a sign of a very common non-cancerous problem called an enlarged prostate, or another health problem.
 But it’s still a good idea to get it checked out.
-Changes include:
+Possible changes include:

 - difficulty starting to urinate or emptying your bladder